matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 prime target for cheap labor and the U.S. would be good for stability in case of major, global occurrences (such as an escalation in a global conflict).

-We will start seeing more resurgence in movie theaters and film releases.
+We will start seeing a resurgence in movie theaters and film releases.
-Box-office numbers will start to return and there will be more hype around releasing in theaters rather than just on a platform.
+Box-office numbers will start to return to normal and there will be more hype around releasing in theaters rather than just on a streaming platform.
 While some companies with large platforms (like Disney) will still try the "dual release" or "online only" release, other studios with smaller platforms will really start taking to the theaters.